AbdulAleem-git/url-shorten-service/README.md

 # url-shorten-service
-This service takes an URL and response with the shorten form of that URL.
+This service takes an URL and response with the shorten form of that URL. for example .